commercetools/commercetools-subscriptions/docs/OrderUsage.md

 > Note that the Order Search API does not return the resource data of the matching Orders.
 Instead, it returns a list of Order IDs, which can then be used to fetch the [Orders by their ID](https://docs.commercetools.com/api/projects/orders#query-orders).

 > Note that order search API does not support filtering for the `subscriptionTemplateOrderRef` custom field yet, because it's a `ReferenceField`, so in this query we have used the `deliveryDate` instead.
-If you don't set the `deliveryDate` you might use the Order API with the query described below.

 One example order query predicate to fetch this order might be sth like below: